faustus1005/WoW-Watchdog/README.md

     2. Fill out the NTFY Server information and change the topic/tags as required for your system.

-    3. If you are using basic auth, fill in the Username and Password fields.
-If you aren't using basic auth, leave these blank.
+    3. Select your auth mode if you are using basic auth or token auth.
+If you are using basic auth, fill in the Username and Password fields. for token auth, copy your token into the Token field.
-        Token auth is not yet supported, but expected in the next release.
+    4. Save config with the button at the top.
+This will ensure your settings are saved for the next re-load.

     ```
-NOTE: Currently, the password for NTFY is stored in plain text in the json configuration file.
-This will be changed to rely on DPAPI in the next release.

 ## 📁 Project Source Structure